 - Intense drowsiness

 - Troubled or shallow breathing

-Librium Dependence and Withdrawal
+Librium Dependence And Withdrawal

 - Rebound anxiety and insomnia

 A Librium use disorder threatens a person’s health and wellbeing.
-A person with Librium dependence will struggle to enjoy life without taking Librium.
+A person with Librium addiction will struggle to enjoy life without taking Librium.
 As a result, they will suffer persistent cravings and withdrawal symptoms.
 These conditions can compel people to act irresponsibly and break laws, such as by driving after taking Librium, acquiring illegal Librium pills, and combining Librium with alcohol or other Benzodiazepines.
 A Librium use disorder might ultimately result in a Librium overdose, a serious medical emergency.
 Like all forms of addiction, Librium addictions takes so much away and poses tremendous risks.

-Get Answers to Your Questions About Rehab for Addiction
+Get Answers To Your Questions About Rehab For Addiction

 A prescription for Librium certainly comes with risks.
 If you or someone you know is using Librium for the wrong reasons or struggling to live life without it, today is the day to reach out for help.
 There are hundreds of rehab centers which help people overcome Benzodiazepine use disorders everyday.
-A typical treatment program for Librium dependence will involve detox and therapy.
+A typical treatment program for Librium addiction will involve detox and therapy.
 Professional treatment in a rehab program can make the difference between overcoming Librium dependence and relapsing back into Benzodiazepine addiction.